About the Journal

 Publication Frequency

-The Journal of Contemporary Ministry will start as an annual publication and develop as the number of submissions dictates.
+The Journal of Contemporary Ministry publishes at least one issue per year, but additional issues of special nature or theme are also considered.
 Each issue will be discrete, ie: material will not be added to an existing issue.

 Open Access Policy